d3finit3lyahuman/little-stories/README.md

 ## Technology

 LittleStories is built using NextJS, a React framework for server-side rendering.
-The platform uses Supabase for user authentication and data storage, and Tailwind CSS for styling.
+The platform uses Supabase for user authentication and data storage, and Tailwind CSS for styling.no

 ## Purpose